 Bone cancer: Bone cancers are not as commonly seen in very young children, but are more common among older kids and teens.
 The two most common bone cancers among children include Osteosarcoma and Ewing sarcoma.

-Retinoblastoma: This is a type of cancer that affects the eye, and is most commonly diagnosed in children under the age of six.
+Retinoblastoma: This is a type of cancer that affects the eyes, and is most commonly diagnosed in children under the age of six.

 Neuroblastoma: Neuroblastoma can start in utero in a developing baby, and a diagnosis is usually made in infants or young children.
 Generally, the tumor is noticed due to abdominal swelling.

-Wilms tumor: Wilms tumor, aka nephroblastoma, starts in the kidneys (generally just one kidney) and generally presents with swelling in the abdomen.
-It is typically diagnosed between the ages of 3-4.
+Wilms tumor: known as nephroblastoma, starts in the kidneys (generally just one kidney) and generally presents with swelling in the abdomen.
+It is typically diagnosed between ages of 3-4.

 How You Can Help the Fight Against Childhood Cancer